Synthetic G-jet-structures in modal homotopy type theory

 is to be read as the statement describing the term $(x\inT A)\mapsto t$ of type $ \prod_{x\inT A} B(x)$.
 We sometimes write $f_a$ for the application of a dependent function $f\inT \prod_{x\inT A} B(x)$ to $a\inT A$, instead of $f(a)$.

 Furthermore, similar to \cite{ShulmanRealCohesion}, when dealing with identity types, we avoid topology and geometry related words.
 For example, we write ``equality'' instead of ``path'' and ``2-cell'' instead of ``homotopy'', to avoid confusion with the notions of paths and homotopies for the classical geometric objects we like to study by including them in our theory as 0-types.
-Similarly we say that $x$ is unique with some properties, if the type of all $x$ with these properties is contractible.
+We use $p \bu q$ to denote the concatenation of equalities $p$ and $q$.
+We say that $x$ is unique with some properties, if the type of all $x$ with these properties is contractible.

-\subsection{Preliminaries from Homotopy Type Theory}
+\subsection{Preliminaries from homotopy type theory}

 We use a fragment of the Type Theory from \cite{UFP}.
 Function extensionality is always assumed to hold.
-We need either -1-truncations or images to exist.
-And, we need either univalence or higher inductive types to construct Eilenberg-MacLane spaces, to make everything in the last couple of sections work.
-We chose to use -1-truncations and univalence in the presentation.
-Furthermore, later on, we use univalence a lot more than is necessary.
-We believe this is just convenience and everything essential could also be done with higher inductive types and we care about this, because it might simplify the applications to some $\infty$-toposes.
+Furthermore, we assume a propositional truncation modality ``$\|\_\|$'' and univalent universes.

-In the next section we will give axioms for a modality, which will be assumed throughout the article.
+In the next section we will give axioms for a modality ``$\Im$'', which will be assumed throughout the article.
 Some knowledge of the basic concepts in \cite{UFP} is assumed.
 In addition, we will use more facts about pullbacks than presented in \cite{UFP}, which we will list in this section.

 It is very useful to switch between pullback squares and equivalences \emph{over} a morphism.
 We start with the latter concept. \begin{definition} Let $f:A\to B$ be a map and $P:A\to \mathcal U$, $Q:B\to \mathcal U$ be dependent types. \begin{enumerate} \item A \notion{morphism over $f$} or \notion{fibered morphism} is a